Charlie Blackmon Preview, Player Props: Rockies vs. Giants

 Charlie Blackmon At The Plate

-- Blackmon has 16 doubles, four triples, seven home runs and 35 walks while hitting .283.
+- Blackmon is batting .284 with 16 doubles, four triples, seven home runs and 35 walks.

-- In 32.5% of his games this season, Blackmon has driven in at least one run.
-In 10 of those games (13.0%) he recorded more than one RBI, while accounting for three or more of his team's runs in one contest.
+- Blackmon has had an RBI in 25 games this season (32.1%), including 10 multi-RBI outings (12.8%).
+He has also driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.